yash4gandhi/Machine_Learning_Experience/README.md

-# Machine_Learning_Experience

-## My experience in Machine Learning and Natural Language Processing:
+# My experience in Machine Learning and Natural Language Processing:

 Research Experience:<br>
 Unsupervised WhatsApp Fake News Detection Using Semantic Search: https://github.com/yash4gandhi/Unsupervised-WhatsApp-fake-news-detection-using-semantic-search : I worked on determining the authenticity of messages forwarded on WhatsApp messenger using a semantic search based approach by applying BERT transfer learning model.